croct-tech/plug-js/docs/plug.md

 ## evaluate

-This method evaluates an expression written in CQL.
+This method evaluates a query written in CQL.

 Check out our [quick start guide](quick-start.md) for an introduction to what is CQL and how it works.

 > ℹ️️ **Note**
-> We currently impose a hard limit of 500 characters on the length of expression.
+> We currently impose a hard limit of 500 characters on the length of query.
 > We plan to remove this limitation in the near future.

 ### Signature